 Self-responsibility.
 You and the mountain.
 Why the focus on the jacket?

 While the event has set a minimum compulsory standard for your safety, we encourage entrants to meet or exceed the highly recommended standard.
 We encourage all participants to think seriously about personal responsibility in the great outdoors.

 If you’re ever in doubt with regards to your jacket, please picture this scenario for a minute:

 – You’re loving running The Goat Tongariro (yeeeeeeehah, who wouldn’t!!!)

 – Oh no!
 You suddenly need to stop moving (due to a medical event etc.) 9km into the course.
 You’re 7km from a road.

 – Medical staff arrive at your location and your medical event is assessed.
 You won’t be able to continue on your own steam.
-The mountain weather is bad – there’s no possibility of being airlifted off the event course.
+The mountain weather has deteriorated – there’s now no possibility of being airlifted off the event course.

-– A Stretcher Carry team is mobilised and you now realise you may need to be stationery for a number of hours, 1600m above sea level in adverse mountain conditions.
+– A Stretcher Carry team is mobilised and you now realise you may need to be stationary for a number of hours, 1600m above sea level in adverse mountain conditions.

 – You reach into your bag and pull out your jacket….